lucasjellema/simple-authenticated-webapp/architecture.md

 ### API Communication

-The application communicates with backend APIs using the following pattern:
+The application communicates with backend APIs using the following patterns:

+**Data Retrieval (GET):**
 1. Retrieves the ID token from the auth module
 2. Constructs a fetch request with the token in the Authorization header
-3. Sends the request to the configured endpoint
+3. Sends the GET request to the configured endpoint
 4. Handles the response, including error cases
 5. Caches the successful response for future use
 6. Updates the UI with the retrieved data

+**Data Persistence (PUT):**
+1. Captures modified data from the UI
+2. Validates data format (JSON parsing)
+3. Adds metadata such as lastModified timestamp
+4. Retrieves the ID token from the auth module
+5. Constructs a fetch request with the token in the Authorization header
+6. Sends the PUT request to the configured endpoint with the data payload
+7. Handles the response, including success and error cases
+8. Updates the UI with status information

 ## Component Diagram